 6. Marvel the Gothic Architecture of St. John’s Church

 St. John’s Church, or Johannekirche as known by the locals, is a stunning gothic-styled church located on a peninsula overlooking a lake called Fire Lake, or Feuersee.
-Simply admiring the church strolling along the lake makes for a stunning sight and photos.
+Simply admiring the church strolling along the lake makes for a spectacular sight and photos.

 7. Explore Stuttgart Palace

-Just a few miles outside the city center located atop a vantage point is the Stuttgart Palace, also known as Solitude Palace.
+Just a few miles outside the city center, located atop a vantage point is the Stuttgart Palace, also known as Solitude Palace.
 It was built in 1763 to serve as a lodge and hunting grounds for Duke Carl Eugen von Wurttemberg.